cloudeteer/playground-stackit/prod-stackit/terraform/50_projects/team-iac-test01/README.md

 To get started, follow these steps:

-1. Copy the `terraform.tfvars.example` file to `terraform.tfvars`.
+1. Copy the `.envrc.sample` file to `.envrc`.
+2. Customize the `.envrc` file and set up the mandatory environment variables.
+Use the `source .envrc` command to load the environment variables.
+Alternatively, you can use [direnv](https://direnv.net/) to automatically load the environment variables.
+3. Copy the `terraform.tfvars.sample` file to `terraform.tfvars`:
-2. Customize the `terraform.tfvars` file to enable or disable the features you want to deploy.
+4. Customize the `terraform.tfvars` file to enable or disable the features you want to deploy.
-3. Run `terraform apply`.
+5. Run `terraform apply`.

 > [!NOTE]
 > Your personal `terraform.tfvars` file will not be tracked by Git.